 Skilled and experienced adults are on hand to support children providing resources and materials to stimulate children’s interests, support them to make links in their learning that they can then apply and develop further in their play.

 All other areas of learning

 Making relationships, developing self-confidence and self-awareness, managing feelings and behaviour

 PSED encourages children to value themselves, respect difference in others, form relationships, and develop effective skills in communicating and managing their thoughts, feelings and behaviour.

-We understand the importance of warm supportive relationships with a specific adult and each child at the nursery has a designated key carer who will not only l support their child’s transition into nursery and liaise with parents but will celebrates their successes and encourages them to explore their environment and challenge themselves with new activities.
+We understand the importance of warm supportive relationships with a specific adult.
+Each child at the nursery has a designated key carer who will not only support their child’s transition into nursery and liaise with parents, but will celebrate their successes, and encourage them to explore their environment and challenge themselves with new activities.